You might feel tired during your radiotherapy treatment. This could be because:

 If you're feeling very tired there are some things you can do to help depending on your circumstances:

 - Have short naps if you need to.

 - If you're working, see if you can reduce your hours or work from home if possible.

 - Ask family and friends for help with things like shopping, housework, gardening, and collecting the children from school.

 - Don't forget to do things that you enjoy – this may take your mind off things a bit and make you feel more relaxed.

 - Speak to an occupational therapist or social worker if you have problems with your mobility.

 - Write a list of shopping and go when the supermarket is not busy or have food delivered.

-- Where possible do household tasks sitting down.
+- Do household tasks sitting down, where possible.